-Schools these days make use of technology more than ever before; in fact, for teachers, there are apps to download on mobile devices that are created for educational purposes.
-In the online stores and in particular, in those of Google Play and Apple store, there are many free of charge apps with each one including their own specific features.
+Schools these days make use of technology more than ever before; in fact, for teachers, there are always more and more apps to download on their and their students’ mobile devices that are created specifically for educational purposes.
+In the online stores and in particular, in those of Google Play and Apple store, there are many free of charge apps with each one including its own specific features.
 In this regard, here is a list of 15 useful apps for teachers.

 Apps and tools for teaching